 Also, certain unused trading, post-cessation trading or employment income tax losses can be converted into capital losses in order to be set against the individual’s capital gains.
 The converted loss is regarded as a capital loss for the same tax year as the income tax loss arose, and takes priority over capital losses brought forward from earlier years.
 For details of the conditions that must be met and the amount of the loss that can be converted, see the Sole trader losses ― established trades and Post-cessation receipts and expenses of a trade guidance notes and Simon’s Taxes E4.789A.

 In setting off capital losses, the following general rules apply (discussed in detail below):

 capital losses must first be set off against capital gains in the same tax year (deducted in the most tax efficient way)

-after reducing the current year gains to nil, the excess is carried forward to set against gains in future tax years
+after reducing the current year gains to nil, the excess is carried forward to set against gains in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.